AtahanCelebi/Shortest-Route-with-Floyd-Warshall-Algorithm/README.md

+###1st prize in the 17.th map technical convention poster competition of Union of Chambers of Turkish Engineers and Architects, Chamber of Surveying and Cadastre Engineers
 <h1># Shortest-Route-with-Floyd-Warshall-Algorithm</h1>
 <p><br /><span style="background-color: #ffff00;">What is this for ?</span><br />============<br />In computer science, the Floyd&ndash;Warshall algorithm is an algorithm for finding shortest paths in a weighted graph with positive or negative edge weights (but with no negative cycles).
 A single execution of the algorithm will find the lengths (summed weights) of shortest paths between all pairs of vertices.</p>
 <p>İmportant Libraries:<code><br />-Folium <br />-PyQt5<br />-geopy</code></p>